Interview with Emily Toner – Producer, Musician & Abbey Road Institute student

 Any interesting takeaways/cool stories from the experience?

 I ended up being invited to an industry party at a record label one night by a London student I’d met that day.
-It was really fun to be out and about in a new place meeting people who also live and breathe music.
+Specifically, it was really fun to be out and about in a new place meeting people who also live and breathe music.
 All up, it was a really special few days.

 Emily is looking forward to the graduation ceremony which takes place at Abbey Road Studios in London next year!